How to Invest in Shares With Little Money

 Over the years, one of the most common questions I get asked is how to invest in shares with little money?
 While this is a really great question, because we all need to start somewhere, the more important question you need to be asking is how do I start investing in the share market?

-Unfortunately, for many, the fear of making costly mistakes and the risk of losing money is what forces many to steer clear of the stock market altogether.
-But did you know that knowledge helps to overcome the anxieties around risk and fear.
+Unfortunately, the fear of making costly mistakes and the risk of losing money is what forces many to steer clear of the stock market altogether.
+But did you know that gaining the right knowledge will help you to overcome your anxieties around risk and fear.

-Gaining the right knowledge about how to invest in shares safely and confidently means you will experience far less stress and fear, and consequently take fewer risks with your money.
-And the earlier you start gaining the knowledge and, investing in the market, the better off you will be as your investments will compound over time.
+In fact, gaining the right knowledge about how to invest in shares safely and confidently means you will experience far less stress and fear, and consequently take fewer risks with your money.
+And the earlier you start gaining the knowledge, and investing in the stock market, the better off you will be, as your investments will compound over time.

 Investing in shares with little money

-Unfortunately, many of us are faced with similar challenges given that the cost of living is rising, while wages remain stagnant, which means it is becoming increasingly difficult to save money.
+Unfortunately, many of us face similar challenges given that the cost of living is rising, while wages remain stagnant, which means it is becoming increasingly difficult to save money.
 This can make getting into the stock market seem even more difficult, especially for those with very little money.

-But you may be surprised to learn that investing in shares is the perfect strategy for anyone with very little money to grow and compound their capital so they can start achieving their financial goals.
+But you may be surprised to learn that investing in shares for absolute beginners is the perfect strategy for anyone with very little money to grow and compound their capital, so they can start achieving their financial goals.

-Picture being able to make a 10 percent return on your money each year - what would it mean to you and how would this change your life?
-Now imagine you achieved a 15 percent return, how would that make you feel?
+Picture being able to make a 10 per cent return on your money each year - what would it mean to you and how would this change your life?
+Now imagine you achieved a 15 per cent return per annum, how would that make you feel?